worldofgeese/garden/docs/reference/providers/local-kubernetes.md

       # Annotations may have an effect on the behaviour of certain components, for example autoscalers.
       annotations:

+      # Specify annotations to apply to the Kubernetes service account used by cluster-buildkit.
+This can be useful to
+      # set up IRSA with in-cluster building.
+      serviceAccountAnnotations:

     # Setting related to Jib image builds.
     jib:
       # In some cases you may need to push images built with Jib to the remote registry via Kubernetes cluster, e.g.